greenorbitspace/hub/userguide/content/en/docs/glossary/s/social-entrepreneurship.md

 ---
 title: Social Entrepreneurship
 ref: social-entrepreneurship
+weight: 1
+exported_at: '2025-06-16T15:05:37.910236+00:00'
-description: Social entrepreneurship refers to the practice of identifying, starting, and growing ventures that not only seek to make a profit but also aim to create social or environmental benefits.
-These entrepreneurs use innovative solutions to address pressing social issues and often reinvest their profits into their missions.
+definition: Social entrepreneurship is the practice of identifying, starting, and growing ventures—nonprofit or for-profit—that primarily aim to create social or environmental impact.
+Social entrepreneurs innovate and implement solutions to address societal challenges, balancing financial sustainability with a commitment to improving communities and the world.
-notion_page_id: c34d8a5c-9fe7-4c69-9f7d-c0ca97f998e8
-exported_at: '2025-06-16T14:24:31.642277+00:00'
 tags:
 - sustainability
 - business
 - goals
-category:
+id: GL54
+categories:
 - Sustainability & Environment
-id: GL54
 ---